LukeDeighton/RowAdapter/README.md

 Yet another adapter library?
 ----------------------------
 RowAdapter...
+* can be used as a replacement to `RecyclerView.Adapter`, `SpinnerAdapter`, `CursorAdapter`, `ExpandableListAdapter`, `ListAdapter` under a common interface.
 * aims to provide more flexibility than other adapter libraries
 * handles ViewType information, simplifying your code and making it reusable
-* supports RecyclerView and is also compatible with existing ListView implementations
-* can be used as a `RecyclerView.Adapter`, `SpinnerAdapter`, `CursorAdapter`, `ExpandableListAdapter`, `ListAdapter`

 Basic Usage
 -----------
-1) Declare a Row Class extending a Row Subtype or implementing `ViewHolderRowType` or `RowType`
+1) Create a Row Class which represents an Adapter View and handles binding of your model to the view.
+You have a choice of sub classes to extend from that remove boiler plate code, such as inflating from a layout resource.
 ```java
 public class SampleRecyclerRow extends ViewHolderRow<String, SampleRecyclerRow.ViewHolder> {
     public SampleRecyclerRow(String item) {